-The N-400 application for naturalization will be filed with USCIS.
-Upon acceptance of the application for naturalization, one will have their biometrics taken (fingerprints and photo) so that a background check can be run.
+The N-400 application form will be filed with USCIS.
+Upon acceptance of the application, one will have their biometrics taken (fingerprints and photo) so that a background check can be run.
 After the case has been processed and background check complete, the applicant will receive an appointment to attend an interview at their local immigration field office.
 The immigration officer will conduct a test.
 The applicant must take an English test (unless he or she qualifies for a Waiver) and a Civics test (unless he or she qualifies for Medical Disability Exception).

 The English test aims to verify that the intending Citizen can read, write, and speak English.
 The Civics portion tests basics of the Constitution, Government and American history.

-Finally, after passing the English and Civics tests, to complete the Naturalization process, the Applicant must take the Oath of Allegiance.
+Finally, after passing the English and Civics tests, to complete the process, the applicant must take the Oath of Allegiance.